tiffscheng/portfolio/README.md

 # portfolio

 A new version of this portfolio is currently under production.
-Please go to https://tiffany-cheng.myportfolio.com/ to see a working version.
+Please go to https://tiffany-cheng.myportfolio.com/ to see sample work.